GluuFederation/docs-cb-prod/docs/source/index.md

 Use Gluu OpenDj to store (1) default (2) user (3) cache (4) statistic (5) site : 14
 ```

-In this example, both OpenDJ and Couchbase will be used for storing data.
-Default storage (system configurations, attributes, clients, etc.) will be OpenDJ and also metric data (statistic) will be stored in OpenDJ.
-Other data will be stored in Couchbase server.
+In this example, both OpenDJ and Couchbase will be used for storing specific data.
+Default storage will be persisted in OpenDJ, e.g. system configurations, attributes, clients, metrics, etc., while all other data will be stored in Couchbase.

 ## Data Structure